Reading time: 16 min.

 • Sometimes, fine, dry hair

 Treatment: If the hormonal imbalance is puberty-induced, it may resolve on its own as soon as your hormonal levels begin to settle.
 However, if your symptoms persist, seeing your GP about it is a great first step.
 They may order tests or refer you to a specialist who can recommend treatment for balancing your hormone levels.
-Once that is achieved, your hair loss should also resolve.
+Once that is achieved, your hair loss should be reversible with proper treatment.

 Scalp manifestation of discoid lupus